Edddush/Edddush/README.md

 - 👋 Hi, I’m @Edddush
-- 👀 I’m interested in programming to solve real world issues
+- 👀 I’m interested in programming to address real world issues
 - 🌱 I’m currently completing a Bachelor of Computing degree
-- 💞️ I’m looking to collaborate on various projects including non-programming
+- 💞️ I’m looking to collaborate on various projects technical and non-technical
-- 📫 edddush@icloud.com
+- 📫 dushimee@uoguelph.ca

 <!---
 Edddush/Edddush is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.